Grant Enfinger clinches spot in NASCAR Trucks championship with first victory at Martinsville Speedway

 The two battled back-and-forth, each leading at different points in the race.

-In the end, a late caution helped Enfinger get the walkoff win to jump from sixth to third in the standings and clinch a spot in the finals next weekend at Phoenix Raceway.
+In the end, a late caution helped Enfinger get the walkoff victory to jump from sixth to third in the standings and clinch a spot in the finals next weekend at Phoenix Raceway.

-An aggressive race that featured 11 cautions and 16 lead changes was called “more like Bowman Gray” by third place finisher Zane Smith.
+An aggressive race that featured 11 cautions and 16 lead changes was called “more like Bowman Gray” by third-place finisher Zane Smith, referring to the popular quarter-mile track in Winston-Salem, N.C., where NASCAR raced decades ago.

 Enfinger said he came into Martinsville with “nothing to lose” and knew he would have to be just as aggressive as the rest of the field.